 Our versioning strategy enables developers to understand better when to expect changes to Placer's public APIs.

 Developers will be notified of additions, changes, deprecations, and retirements to the Placer API via email announcements, so they can appropriately plan to accommodate these changes in their development roadmap.
-Once released, all changes will be documented in our changelogchangelog.
+Once released, all changes will be documented in our changelog.

 Versioning Strategy